-ebikechoices is supported by its audience.
-When you purchase through links on our site, we may earn a commission.
-Learn more
+When you purchase through links on our website, we may earn a commission.
+Affiliate disclosure.

 Summary

-If you were asked to design the perfect, minimalist e-bike, you would go for single speed, maybe with a Gates carbon belt drive, a lightweight alloy frame and a small rear hub motor with a compact battery.
+If you were asked to design the perfect, minimalist e-bike, you would go for single-speed, maybe with a Gates carbon belt drive, a lightweight alloy frame and a small rear hub motor with a compact battery.

 Gtech City Electric Bike